Information for Attorneys: Three Engagement Pathways

 Flexible & Responsive: Engagements can range from a single case analysis report to ongoing consultation on trial preparation.

-Pathway 2: The Independent Expert Witness
+Pathway 2: Independent Forensic Evaluations (attorney-retained),

 (Protected, Arm's-Length Engagement) 👉Pathway Two Referral Form